日本語 English

 Winners have been determined!

-For contribution to chemistry and chemical industries not only sustainable development but also realization of sustainable society, Mitsui Chemicals established the Mitsui Chemicals Catalysis Science Awards in 2004.
+Aiming to contribute to the sustainable development of chemistry and the chemical industry, Mitsui Chemicals established the Mitsui Chemicals Catalysis Science Awards in 2004.
 The awards consist of the Catalysis Science Award and the Catalysis Science Award for Creative Work, which recognize outstanding achievements in the field of catalysis science.
-To date, the awards have been conferred on 30 researchers within Japan and overseas.
+To date, the awards have been conferred on 33 researchers within Japan and overseas.

-Winner of the 2024 Mitsui chemicals Catalysis Science Award
+Winner of the 2026 Mitsui Chemicals Catalysis Science Award

 Award ceremony and commemorative lectures by the winners